The creepy French phrase for those "age spots" on your hands

 le mot par jour = word a day

 le médecin généraliste = general, or family, doctor

 le/la hypochondriaque = hypochondriac

-les fleurs de cimetière = "cemetery flowers" (age spots)
+les fleurs de cimetière = "cemetery flowers" (age spots, liver spots)

 le vieillissement de la peau = the aging of the skin

 French Christmas Music: "Mon Beau Sapin", "Saint Nuit", "La Marche des Rois", "Petite Ville Bethléem", "Il est né Le Divin Enfant".
 Order CD here.

 On Friday we bottled 12,000 units of our Domaine Rouge-Bleu... including our 2009 cuvée!